spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202106.0/catalog/products/product-options/creating-a-product-option.md

 Each section in this article contains reference information.
 Make sure to review it before you start, or just look up the necessary information as you go through the process.

-## Defining general settings for a product option
+## Defining general settings of a product option

 To create a product option: